cx-language/cx/docs/structs.md

 To customize construction, declare a constructor: a member function with the same name as the struct.
-It must initialize every field, using `this.` to refer to fields shadowed by parameters:
+It must initialize every field, using `this.` to refer to fields shadowed by parameters.
+Constructors are never implicit: a single-parameter constructor does not convert its argument type, so pass `Wrapper(5)` explicitly instead of a bare `5`:

 ```cs
 struct Counter: Copyable {